Professor Moriarty: Fictional character biography

 As established in Doyle's canon, Moriarty first gains recognition at the age of 21 for writing "a treatise upon the Binomial Theorem", which leads to his being awarded the Mathematical Chair at one of England's smaller universities.
-Moriarty later authors a much respected work titled The Dynamics of an Asteroid.
+Moriarty later authors a highly respected work, The Dynamics of an Asteroid.
 After he becomes the subject of unspecified "dark rumours" in the university town, he is compelled to resign his teaching post and leave the area.
-He moves to London, where he establishes himself as an "army coach", a private tutor to officers preparing for exams.
-He becomes a consulting criminal mastermind for various London gangs and criminals (it is uncertain if he was already doing this before leaving his teaching post).
+He relocates to London and establishes himself as an "army coach", a private tutor to officers preparing for exams.
+He becomes a consulting criminal mastermind for various London gangs and criminals.
+(It is uncertain if he was already doing this before leaving his teaching post.)
 When multiple plans of his are hampered or undone by Sherlock Holmes, Moriarty targets the consulting detective.

 Multiple pastiches and other works outside of Doyle's stories purport to provide additional information about Moriarty's background.
 John F. Bowers, a lecturer in mathematics at the University of Leeds, wrote a tongue-in-cheek article in 1989 in which he assesses Moriarty's contributions to mathematics and gives a detailed description of Moriarty's background, including a statement that Moriarty was born in Ireland (an idea based on the fact that the surname is Irish in origin).
-The 2005 pastiche novel Sherlock Holmes: The Unauthorized Biography also reports that Moriarty was born in Ireland, and states that he was employed as a professor by Durham University.
-According to the 2020 audio drama Sherlock Holmes: The Voice of Treason, written by George Mann and Cavan Scott, Moriarty was a professor at Stonyhurst College (where Arthur Conan Doyle was educated and knew two students with the surname Moriarty).
+The 2005 pastiche novel Sherlock Holmes: The Unauthorized Biography also reports that Moriarty was born in Ireland and states that he was employed as a professor by Durham University.
+According to the 2020 audio drama Sherlock Holmes: The Voice of Treason written by George Mann and Cavan Scott, Moriarty was a professor at Stonyhurst College (where Arthur Conan Doyle was educated and knew two students with the surname Moriarty).